-Basic First Aid DRSABC Code
+Basic First Aid and the DRSABC Code

-The Basic of Administering First Aid
+The Basics of Administering First Aid

 Literally, first aid is the absolute FIRST assistance you administer to someone who has been injured.
-Because accidental injuries are a leading cause for death, and that most accidents happen in the home, everyone should learn some form of basic first aid.
+Because accidental injuries are a leading cause for death, and because most accidents happen in the home, everyone should learn some form of basic first aid.
 Having the skills needed to determine the seriousness of a person's condition during an emergency can potentially help you to save a life.

-The 5 Primary Steps of First Aid
+The 5 Primary Goals of First Aid

 - To keep the victim alive.
 The ABC of life support—airway, breathing, circulation—is the consummate top goal in first aid.